-Q.4: A cylinder having a movable piston has 4 moles of hydrogen at standard pressure and temperature.
-The cylinder is designed in such a way that the walls of cylinder are made up of a heat insulating substance, and for insulating the piston sand is piled on it.
-By how much does the pressure of gas increase if the gas is compressed to quarter of its original volume?
+Q.4: A cylinder with a movable piston contains 3 moles of hydrogen at standard temperature and pressure.
+The walls of the cylinder are made of a heat insulator, and the piston is insulated by having a pile of sand on it.
+By what factor does the pressure of the gas increase if the gas is compressed to half its original volume ?

 The process described above is an Adiabatic process, as the cylinder is completely insulated from its surrounding and because of that there is no exchange of heat between the surroundings and the system.

 Let, the Initial Volume inside the cylinder = V1

 And the Final Volume inside the cylinder = V2